codespaceDrifter/nvnopara/readme.md

 C++ library that does Tensor Calculations
 nvnopara stands for nano parallel: a minimum functionality library that stills allow GPU tensor ops Targets CUDA or CPU
-there are NO views, every tensor memory is contiguous there are NO codegen. element op kernels are fused with abstract syntax tree and switch op statements.
+there are NO views, every tensor owns its own memory there are NO codegen. element op kernels are fused with abstract syntax tree and switch op statements.

 used in my svmbolsolve, phvsicsim, and mvndspace libraries

 #to do

+0: fix transpose, fix the matmulElemul function and speed test

 1: kernel fusion
 __global__ void fusedKernel(float* inputs[], float* result, int n, int* ops, int numOps) {
     int idx = blockIdx.x * blockDim.x + threadIdx.x;
     if (idx < n) {